List of countries by federal system: Brazil

 Brazil is a union of 26 states and its federal district which is the site of Brasília, the federal capital.

 In Brazil, the fall of the monarchy in 1889 by a military coup d'état led to the rise of the presidential system, headed by Deodoro da Fonseca.
 Aided by well-known jurist Ruy Barbosa, Fonseca established federalism in Brazil by decree, but this system of government would be confirmed by every Brazilian constitution since 1891, although some of them would distort some of the federalist principles.
 The 1937 federal government had the authority to appoint State Governors (called intervenors) at will, thus centralizing power in the hands of President Getúlio Vargas.
 Brazil also uses the Fonseca system to regulate interstate trade.
 Brazil is one of the biggest federal governments.

 The Brazilian Constitution of 1988 introduced a new component to the ideas of federalism, including municipalities as federal entities.
 Brazilian municipalities are now invested with some of the traditional powers usually granted to states in federalism.

 Ethiopia

-Ethiopia has over 80 ethno-linguistic groups and the new Constitution which was introduced in 1994, dividing Ethiopia on ethnic lines into nine regional states and two multiethnic "chartered administrations" (Addis Ababa and Diredawa).[10][14]:54–55 Ethnic groups received rights to self-government:[8] the states were given autonomy in legislative, executive and judicial functions,[15]:8 while there were provisions for ethnic groups to be represented in central institutions.
-Ethnic groups were granted the "unconditional right" to secession,[14]:55 although it is doubtful whether any group could in fact achieve this.[16][15]:22 The government was aiming not only to reduce inter-ethnic conflict but to equalise living standards in different areas and improve the working of public institutions locally.
+Ethiopia has over 80 ethno-linguistic groups and the new Constitution which was introduced in 1994, dividing Ethiopia on ethnic lines into nine regional states and two multiethnic "chartered administrations" (Addis Ababa and Diredawa).
+The states were given autonomy in legislative, executive and judicial functions, while there were provisions for ethnic groups to be represented in central institutions.
+Ethnic groups were granted the "unconditional right" to secession, although it is doubtful whether any group could in fact achieve this.
+The government was aiming not only to reduce inter-ethnic conflict but to equalise living standards in different areas and improve the working of public institutions locally.